E. Power Biggs: Biography

 Among other instruments, Biggs championed G. Donald Harrison's Baroque-style unenclosed, unencased instrument with 24 stops and electric action (produced by Aeolian-Skinner in 1937 and installed in Harvard's Busch-Reisinger Museum, Cambridge, Massachusetts) and the three-manual Flentrop tracker organ subsequently installed there in 1958.
 Many of his CBS radio broadcasts and Columbia recordings were made in the museum.
-Another remarkable instrument used by Biggs was the John Challis pedal harpsichord; Biggs made recordings of the music of J. S. Bach and Scott Joplin on this instrument.
+Another remarkable instrument used by Biggs was a pedal harpsichord by John Challis; Biggs made recordings of the music of J. S. Bach, Vivaldi, and even went as far afield as Scott Joplin and Tchaikovsky on this instrument.

 Biggs' critics of the time included rival concert organist Virgil Fox, who was known for a more flamboyant and colorful style of performance.
 Fox decried Biggs' insistence on historical accuracy, claiming that it was "relegating the organ to a museum piece".
 Artistic rivalries aside, many observers agree that Biggs "should be given great credit for his innovative ideas as far as the musical material he recorded, and for making the organs he recorded even more famous."
 Despite different approaches, both artists enjoyed hugely successful careers and Biggs rose to the top of his profession.
 In addition to concerts and recording, Biggs taught at the Longy School of Music in Cambridge, Massachusetts, at various times in his career and edited a large body of organ music.

 Biggs was elected a fellow of the American Academy of Arts and Sciences in 1950.
-For his contribution to the recording industry, Biggs has a star on California's Hollywood Walk of Fame at 6522 Hollywood Boulevard.
 He was one of the artists honored to celebrate the New York Philharmonic's 125th birthday celebrations in December 1967.

+Between 1942 and 1958, he also hosted a weekly radio program of organ music (carried throughout the United States on the CBS Radio Network) that introduced audiences to the pipe organ and its literature.

 Selected discography

+For his contribution to the recording industry, Biggs has a star on California's Hollywood Walk of Fame at 6522 Hollywood Boulevard.
+He mainly recorded solo organ music, but there are recordings of Biggs collaborating with singers and instrumentalists, for example in the music of Giovanni Gabrieli.